Last Updated on September 16, 2024 by Kittredge Cherry

 Hildegard of Bingen honored the green web of life

 One of the core concepts in Hildegard’s work is “viriditas,” the divine greening force of nature expressed in a combination of Latin words for “green” and “truth.”
+She led her monastery’s herbal garden and infirmary, recording her research and experiences in books about the medicinal properties of various plants, animals and precious stones.
+Her holistic approach emphasized the connection between individual human health and the health of the whole earth.
 She connected women and nature by celebrating Mother Mary and Mother Earth.
-This makes her a forerunner of contemporary movements for ecology, environmentalism, reversing global warming and reducing climate change.
+All this makes her a forerunner of contemporary movements for ecology, environmentalism, reversing global warming and reducing climate change.
 In her Ave Generosa Hymn to the Virgin, she wrote

 Your flesh rejoiced